adeelmalik78/rootChangelog/README.md

     <includeAll path="./DBAUploads" />
 ```

-The logic for uploading DBA scripts would be captured in a Jenkins pipeline job, using a Base64 File Parameter as follows:
+The logic for uploading DBA scripts would be captured in a Jenkins pipeline job, using a Base64 File Parameter (this requires the use of [File Parameter plugin in Jenkins](https://plugins.jenkins.io/file-parameters/)):

 <img src=img/FileParameter.png width="450">